tdi/vagrant-docker-swarm/README.md

 This is a simple Vagrantfile which can be used to spin few nodes with Docker 1.12+ installed.
 You can play with Docker Swarm on it.
 Boxes are Ubuntu Trusty amd64.

+# Docker SWARM

+Docker Swarm is a Docker clustering solution, it turns multiple physical (or virtual) hosts into a one cluster, which practically behaves as a single Docker host.
+Swarm additionally gives you tools and mechiasms to easily scale your containers and create managed services with automatic load balancing to the exposed ports.

+Swarm uses [Raft Consensus Algotihm](http://thesecretlivesofdata.com/raft/) to manage the cluster state.
+Swarm can tolerate `(N-1)/2` failures and needs `(N/2)+1` nodes to agree on values.

 # Customize

 By default `vagrant up` spins three machines: manager, worker1 and worker2.
 You can adjust how many